 We also caught another superficially similar species, Andrew’s Three-toed Jerboa, which had a shorter tail with a much less pronounced brush

-The two species tails are quite different:
+The two species tails are quite different and Andrew’s has a distinctive white spot behind its ear.

 Other than a bunch of Midday Gerbils up towards the rocks and a couple of Tolai Hares, the only other mammal was a largish long-eared jerboa which we didn’t see for long enough to photograph or capture, but was either a Gobi, Balikun or Siberian Jerboa.
 Indeed these larger-eared jerboas proved hard to catch throughout the trip.